dbierer/php-class-notes/php-i-may-2023.md

 $baz = 99;

 // this use of the variadics operator
-// has the effect of "packing" the array function sum(...$args){
+// has the effect of 'packing' the array function sum(...$args){
 	// if you allow for an unlimited # arguments
 	// you need to write you function to account for that